V473r10/Mover.py/README.md

   - `name`: The name of the format
   - `folder`: The name of the folder to move the files to
   - `extensions`: A list of extensions for the format

+### Test mode
+Test mode takes a different directory and, before organizing it, creates an empty file inside for each extension.
+This is useful for testing the script before using it on your actual files.